Coarsening dynamics of chemotactic aggregates: Stability of elementary peak patterns

 In the limit of a large plateau length, the redistribution of mass between the plateau and the peak region is slow compared to the local relaxation of the densities in the plateau onto the reactive equilibria ${f \approx 0}$.
 This follows from Eq.~\eqref{eq:massComp-lin-c-eq-1} by neglecting the term proportional to the relaxation rate ${\sim\sigma_\mathrm{relax}}$ and assuming that gradients are weak, as will be verified below.
 With these approximations, Eq.~\eqref{eq:massComp-lin-c-eq-1} reduces to

-where $\Tilde{f}_{c,\eta}^-$ are evaluated at the plateau density $c_-$ and we neglected the exponential pattern tails in the plateau region.
+where we neglected the exponential pattern tails in the plateau region.
 Thus, the plateau densities follow the nullcline $\eta^*(c)$ [or equivalently $\eta^*(\rho)$].
 Inserting the relation $\delta\eta = [\partial_\rho\eta^*(\rho_-)]\delta\rho$ into the linearized continuity equation Eq.~\eqref{eq:massComp-lin-cont-eq}, it turns into the diffusion equation

 If the mode is stable, i.e., $\sigma_\mathrm{relax}<0$, the mode profile in the plateau is given by

 Using that also $\delta c$ shows this profile [cf.\ Eq.~\eqref{eq:massComp-delta-c}] and inserting this result in Eq.~\eqref{eq:massComp-lin-c-eq-1}, it becomes clear that the gradient term is small, ${\partial_x^2\delta c\sim \sigma_\mathrm{relax}}$, and can be neglected, as we assumed to arrive at Eq.~\eqref{eq:nullcline-restriction-plateaus}.